-• There are certain lockout situations which require special consideration.
-The three most common are group lockout, shift changes and coordinating with outside contractors.

-• These circumstances are challenging because they involve more than one employee working on a system.
-Clear communication is vital to ensure the safety of all.

-• During a group lockout, primary responsibility for the lockout will be given to a designated authorized person, who will be able to ascertain the exposure status of the individual members under him.

-• Each person involved has his or her own lock and tag and must place it either on the energy control device, as in the case of a multiple lock hasp, or onto a lock box.

-• Each employee is responsible for removing his or her lock and tag when they stop working on the machinery or piece of equipment.
-This ensures that all personnel are accounted for and out of danger before the machine is re-energized.

-• Another special situation occurs during a shift change.
-Specific procedures should be listed in the written energy control plan for this situation in order to maintain continuity of a lockout; in this case, the departing workers must not remove their locks until the arriving workers attach theirs.

-• An additional special situation is when working with outside contractors.
-Outside personnel that are actually servicing equipment are to be trained in lockout/tagout by their employer, making them authorized employees; outside contractors who are performing work in areas affected by lockout/tagout operations must be considered affected employees.

-• Communication is critical.
+- There are certain lockout situations which require special consideration.
+The three most common are group lockout, during shift changes and when outside contractors are working at a plant. - These circumstances are challenging because they involve more than one employee working on a system.
+Clear communication is vital to ensure the safety of all. - During a group lockout, primary responsibility for the lockout will be given to a designated authorized person, who will be able to ascertain the exposure status of the individual members under him. - Each person involved has his or her own lock and tag and must place it either on the energy control device, as in the case of a multiple lock hasp, or onto a lock box. - Each employee is responsible for removing his or her lock and tag when they stop working on the machinery or piece of equipment.
+This ensures that all personnel are accounted for and out of danger before the machine is re-energized. - Another special situation occurs during a shift change.
+Specific procedures should be listed in the written energy control plan for this situation in order to maintain continuity of a lockout; in this case, the departing workers must not remove their locks until the arriving workers attach theirs. - An additional special situation is when working with outside contractors on-site.
+Outside personnel that are actually servicing equipment are to be trained in lockout/tagout by their employer, making them authorized employees; those who are completing work in an area where energy control is taking place are affected employees. - Communication is critical.
 In most cases, the on-site employer and outside employer will exchange copies of their respective energy control plans.

-• A pre-job briefing with all those involved will take place and at times, an authorized on-site employee escort can provide additional training on the procedures for a specific task.
-The on-site employer shall ensure that on-site employees comply with the restrictions included in the outside employer's energy control plan.

-• Each piece of equipment is different and may not always be easily accessible.
-When locking out equipment that is out of sight of its control panel, a coworker must help when testing the effectiveness of the lockout.

-• In the event a lockout device must be removed and the person who installed it cannot be located after making reasonable efforts to contact them, only a member of the company's management team may authorize the lock be removed.

-• This is usually limited to emergency situations.
-When the employee returns to work at the facility, they must be notified as to what occurred.

-• Finally, if you are unsure how to perform a proper lockout under certain conditions or on a particular piece of equipment, don't do it.
+- A pre-job briefing with all those involved will take place and at times, an authorized on-site employee escort can provide additional training on the procedures for a specific task.
+The on-site employer shall ensure that on-site employees comply with the restrictions included in the outside employer's energy control plan. - Each piece of equipment is different and may not always be easily accessible.
+When locking out equipment that is out of sight of its control panel, a coworker must help when testing the effectiveness of the lockout. - In the event a lockout device must be removed and the person who installed it cannot be located after making reasonable efforts to contact them, only a member of the company's management team may authorize the lock be removed. - This is usually limited to emergency situations.
+When the employee returns to work at the facility, they must be notified as to what occurred. - Finally, if you are unsure how to perform a proper lockout under certain conditions or on a particular piece of equipment, don't do it.
 Check the written plan or consult your supervisor.